Insomnia

 • Sleep pattern test: through a questionnaire, your doctor will identify possible behaviors or habits that cause insomnia.

-• Specialized sleep test: if your doctor considers it necessary, he or she will refer you to a sleep disorders clinic so that they perform a series of studies while you sleep and thus be able to determine the causes.
+• Specialized sleep test: if your doctor deems it necessary, they will refer you to a sleep disorders clinic so that they perform a series of studies while you sleep and thus be able to determine the causes.

-At the Neurological Center, a select group of highly professional and certified doctors in the various neurological specialties are ready to assist you with the quality and warmth that characterizes us.
+At the Neurology Center, a select group of highly trained and certified doctors in various neurological specialties is ready to assist you with the quality and warmth that characterizes us.

-Our mission is to provide you with comprehensive and multidisciplinary care programs for the prevention, diagnosis, treatment, and rehabilitation of nervous system diseases, always focusing our activities on your safety.
+Our mission is to provide you with comprehensive and multidisciplinary care programs for preventing, diagnosing, treating, and rehabilitating nervous system diseases, always focusing on your safety.

 • Neurology